• "We are not using kids to build robots. We are using robots to build kids."

 FIRST Lego League Challenge Mentors

-• Basic coding ability (Students learn Scratch and eventually Python)
+• Basic coding ability (Students learn Lego’s version of Block Coding) and familiarity with GitHub

 • Experience with simple sensors (color, distance, touch, gyro)